Witness: Desperate R. Kelly offered $1M for return of video

-CHICAGO (AP) — Prosecutors at R. Kelly’s federal trial in Chicago introduced evidence Tuesday illustrating the singer’s desperation in the early 2000s to recover an alleged child pornography video featuring himself that had gone missing, offering $1 million for the return of the VHS tape he knew could land him in legal peril if it fell into the hands of law enforcement.
+CHICAGO (AP) — A former merchandizing agent for R. Kelly testified Tuesday that the singer offered him $1 million to find a VHS tape featuring Kelly as prosecutors sought to persuade jurors that Kelly was desperate to recover the missing recording, knowing it could land him in legal peril if it fell into the hands of law enforcement.

 Based in part on that recording, which prosecutors say shows the R&B star sexually abusing a 14-year-old girl, Kelly faces charges that include production of child pornography.
 He is also accused of fixing his 2008 state child pornography trial by threatening witnesses and endeavoring to conceal video evidence.

-A former merchandizing agent for Kelly, Charles Freeman, testified Tuesday about how Kelly reached out to him in 2001 to ask him to hunt down the recording.
+Charles Freeman testified Tuesday that Kelly reached out to him in 2001 to ask him to hunt down the recording.
 Freeman, a 52-year-old from Kansas City, also explained how he pressured Kelly and his associates for years to pay him the full $1 million after Freeman found and returned the tape.

 Freeman told jurors he didn’t know the contents of the video until after he retrieved it from a home in Atlanta in 2001 and then slipped it into a VHS player at a friend’s home later that day.